 Energy Efficiency

 One of the most compelling benefits of reflective insulation is its contribution to energy efficiency.
-By reflecting up to 94-97% of radiant heat, it significantly reduces the load on HVAC systems, thus prolonging their lifespan.
-This leads to lower energy consumption and, consequently, reduced energy bills, which can translate to thousands of dollars in annual savings in commercial settings.
+By stopping an average 94-97% of radiant heat transfer, it significantly reduces the load on HVAC systems, and may prolong the life of HVAC systems.
+Less load leads to lower energy consumption and, consequently, reduced energy bills, which can translate to thousands of dollars in annual savings for commercial building owners or tenents.

 Environmental Stewardship